‘Are you going to shoot me?’ Woman asks before police fatally shot her

 He said the officer who shot Young is considered a victim of attempted vehicular assault and has not waived his right to privacy under Marsy’s Law.
 Blendon Township police considered the second officer a victim because Young pulled away while the officer’s arm was in the driver’s side window.
 Belford said it was misdemeanor assault.

+At a news conference Friday, Brian Steel, executive vice president of the Fraternal Order of Police Lodge 9, said he couldn’t imagine what the officer who shot Young was thinking but said officers have a legal duty to act when alerted to potential crimes.

+“Ms. Young was not shot for stealing alcohol,” Steel said.
+“She was shot because following an aggravated robbery, she tried to run down a fellow human being. … Ms. Young chose to accelerate her vehicle directly into the path of an officer.”

-The Bureau of Criminal Investigation is investigating the shooting, as is typical when officers shoot civilians.
+The Ohio Bureau of Criminal Investigation is investigating the shooting, as is typical when officers shoot civilians.

+In their statement, Young’s family called for both a “thorough re-examination” of police training and for a quick indictment of the officer who killed her.

+“The responsibility of law enforcement is to serve and protect all in our communities, not just those they deem worthy of protection and safety,” the statement read.
+“Officers of the law take an oath to protect human life, and in instances where they unjustly rob families of their loved ones, they must be held accountable.”